-According to Berman’s research, African Americans are 50% more likely than Whites to lack the required IDs because they are less likely to drive (or have access to or the funds to purchase a car) or have the funds to purchase these documents and they are more likely to have moved from another state.
+According to Berman’s research, African Americans are 50% more likely than Whites to lack the required IDs because they are less likely to drive (often lacking access to a vehicle or the money to rent or buy a car) or have the funds to purchase these documents and they are more likely than other Americans to have moved from another state.
 As many as 45,000 people were hindered from voting in Wisconsin due primarily to these voter ID laws.
 Trump won the state by under 23,000 votes.

 In the weeks leading up to the election, the man charged with putting Wisconsin’s voter ID law into practice, U.S. District Judge James Peterson, declared the system a “wretched failure” that “has disenfranchised a number of citizens who are unquestionably qualified to vote.”
 The judge pointed out that 85% of the people prevented from getting the required IDs from the DMV were Black or Latino.

 Milwaukee saw the most incidents of disenfranchisement and houses two-thirds of the state’s African American population.
 Although some voter ID laws have been on the books for several years, 2016 was the first presidential election in which many kicked in.
 Taking advantage of voter ID laws was a major strategy for Trump and the Republican Party.